munkinut/Javabot_TOS/README.txt

 You might want to read those as they will tell you how to establish yourself as the bot owner by creating a new default userfile.
 Alternatively, you can edit the existing user file by hand.

+Important YOU SHOULD NOT DEVELOP ON THIS BRANCH.
+The present development branch is Javabot_TOS_3_devel.
+Check it out from the GitHub repo github.com/munkinut/Javabot_TOS.